michjans/routegen/README.md

   - Google maps dialog geometry saved and restored
 - 1.10.0 release
   - Panning and zooming of map using mouse (and wheel)
+  - Possible to select map type during Google Maps import (roadmap, sattelite, terrain, etc.)
+  - GPX import now automatically zooms map to boundaries of route
-  - Always create new empty foler when files are detected (to prevent that files are lost coincidentally)
+  - Always create new empty folder when files are detected (to prevent that files are lost coincidentally)
   - Fixed default location of ffmpeg on linux (removed /usr/bin); assume it can always be found in the PATH